 - Correctional facilities

-You do not need special permission from us to take the C-SSRS tools and use them in your setting, create your own unique triage next steps, or embed the C-SSRS in your electronic health record keeping systems (EHR).
+You do not need special permission from us to take the Columbia Protocol tools and use them in your setting, create your own unique triage next steps, or embed the Columbia Protocol in your electronic health record keeping systems (EHR).
 We are happy to look at any materials you develop, policies you write or screenshots of your EHR to confirm their accuracy.
 You can send them to us at email@example.com.

 See our C-SSRS for Research page for versions of the scale and information for researchers.

 It’s easy to assemble and download a toolkit of the Columbia Protocol versions and related documents you need to assess suicidal ideation and behavior using the versions of the protocol that are appropriate for your setting.
 Just make the selections below.